William Peyton Hubbard: City politics

 Despite being a city official, Hubbard needed to obtain a letter from Mayor Emerson Coatsworth vouching for his character when travelling to Washington, D.C. for a business meeting in 1906.

 Hubbard gained passage of almost 100 initiatives in his years on council.
 He advocated improved waterworks and opposed its privatization, sought roads, and the authority to enact local improvement bylaws.
 He also fought for the creation of High Park.

 He also opposed various forms of discrimination.
 In 1896, he defended the small Chinese community against unfair taxes meant to discourage Chinese-operated hand laundries.
 He also presented a petition to City Council calling for an end to "attacks on the Jewish religion" by anti-Semitic street preachers.

 Hubbard joined with Sir Adam Beck to advocate a publicly owned hydroelectricity utility system in the province and led efforts to create the publicly owned Toronto Hydro-Electric System.
 He was opposed in this campaign by some businessmen who wanted a private system, leading to his defeat in 1908, his first loss at the polls in 24 years.
+He was defeated again in the 1909 and 1910 municipal elections.

 He was appointed justice of the peace for York County in May 1908.
 Hubbard returned to city council in the 1913 election, this time representing Ward 1 which included the Riverdale neighbourhood.
 He retired at the end of his one-year term due to his wife's ill health.

 Hubbard served on the board of the Toronto House of Industry, an institution which provided relief for the poor, for four decades.